PeterouZh/CIPS-3D/README.md

 ## CIPS-3D

-This repository will contain the code of the paper, </br > [CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis](https://arxiv.org/abs/2110.09788).
+This repository contains the code of the paper, </br > [CIPS-3D: A 3D-Aware Generator of GANs Based on Conditionally-Independent Pixel Synthesis](https://arxiv.org/abs/2110.09788).

+:heavy_check_mark: (2021-11-26) The configuration files (yaml files) for training are releasing.

 :heavy_check_mark: (2021-10-27) All the code files have been released.
 The configuration files (yaml files) for training will be released next.
 Now I have provided a GUI script and models to facilitate the experiment of network interpolation (see below).
 If you find any problems, please open an issue.
 Have fun with it.
 <img src=".github/web_demo.png" height="400" width="700">